Trello's table view can help you gain visibility into cards located on multiple boards, but only Unito allows you to interact with them.

 What this article covers:

-In February of 2021, Trello announced a new feature called Table view.
-It provides one means of getting more visibility into cards that exist in multiple boards.
-With Unito, you can create a Trello board that collects cards from multiple boards, offering visibility and the opportunity to interact and engage with those cards and your collaborators.
+Trello's Table View is designed to provide visibility into cards across multiple boards.
+With Unito, you can create a Trello board that collects cards from each board to gain both visibility and the opportunity to engage with your collaborators on those cards directly.

-Trello’s table view allows you to pull cards from different boards into a spreadsheet-style format.
-You pick the boards you want to populate the table with and all cards are pulled in.
+Table View allows you to pull cards from different boards into a spreadsheet-style format.
+You pick the boards you want to review and all cards are pulled in.
 Then you can filter and sort by four fields:

-These fields can also be edited from within the view.
+These fields can also be edited from Table View.

-A Unito master board allows you to edit all fields (including the ever-popular custom fields) within those cards, offer comments and feedback, and communicate back and forth with other card members.
+Creating a Unito master board allows you to edit fields (including the ever-popular custom fields) within those cards, offer comments and feedback, and communicate with other card members.
 Basically, instead of offering a one-way view into a group of cards, it enables two-way collaboration on all the cards of your choosing.
 You set the rules so only the cards you're interested in appear in your master board — meaning filtering happens before the cards arrive, instead of after.

 Which one should I use?